jantiegges/Query-Expansion-with-LLMs/README.md

 ## Run Experiments

-⚠️ **Warning**: The code loads indexes that are huge.
-Make sure to have around 120GB of free disk space.
+⚠️ **Warning**: The code loads indexes that are big.
+Make sure to have around 20GB of free disk space.

 1. Run `python main.py` to run all experiments.